StarOfService/carbon/docs/docker_image_names_and_tags.md

 When you define a name without a tag, a Carbon package version will be used as a tag.

-`carbon build` command has additional flags `--version-prefix` and `--version-suffix`.
-When any of this flag is used, all Docker image tags will be prefixed/suffixed by the provided strings.
-Here's one exception: prefix and suffix are not applied for the `latest` tag.
-Besides Docker tags, defined prefix and suffix will be also added to a Carbon package version defined at `carbon.yaml` file.

 Let's consider an example.
 We have a Carbon package with version `0.1.0` and run the command:
 ```
 $ carbon build \